Learn all about paper mite’s bites, rash, appearance and the methods to get rid of them.

 Paper Mites Bite

 Pin prick-like biting sensations, usually on exposed skin and often producing inflammations that resemble insect bites, can be a persistent problem in some offices.
-Occupants tend to blame these “bites” on some sort of pest infestation, typically fleas (which are extremely rare in office buildings) or “paper mites” (which do not exist).
+Occupants tend to blame these “bites” on some sort of pest infestation, typically fleas (which are extremely rare in office buildings) or “paper mites”.
 Affected spaces are often sprayed with a pesticide in the absence of any evidence that pests are responsible.

 Paper Mites Rash